 International schools admissions

-For parents wishing to enrol their children into the international schools, each school has a different procedure.
+For parents wishing to enrol their children into international schools, each school has a different procedure.
 Most schools have waiting lists and each school has its own policies.
 Get in touch with the schools you are keen on to arrange a tour, and then speak with their designated Admissions Officer once you have decided where to apply.
-Singaporean citizens are not allowed to attend international schools unless they have special dispensation given to them by MOE.
+Singaporean citizens are not allowed to attend international schools unless they have a special dispensation given to them by MOE.
 To do so, you would need to approach MOE directly to state your case.
-Do sign up for our newsletter to get deets of our next HoneyKids International School Fair – the previous ones have been invaluable for meeting admissions staff and principals from 20 schools under one roof!

 The verdict

-Only you can decide whether international or local school suits your child the best.
-There is no right or wrong answer – it’s down to each individual child.
+Only you can decide whether an international or local school suits your child the best.
+There’s no right or wrong answer – it’s down to each individual child.
 And there’s another consideration worth mentioning – do you want to immerse your children in Singaporean culture while they are here?
 Or do you want to prepare them for a return to your home country?

 No matter which system you choose, they all learn to read.
 They all learn to write.
 They all learn maths.
 The price tags are different.
 The school hours are different.
 The cultural diversity is different.
 But the kids all end up looking exactly the same on Graduation Day.
 A hat, a robe, a certificate and a happy smile.